 I am very interested in interrogating what role my race and gender play in the classroom, as I work to remove barriers and create a welcoming atmosphere.

-This year, I am introducing a new seminar for sophomores and junior math majors (or potential math majors).
-This half-credit course aims to give math majors and minors space to situate themselves within mathematics and the broad mathematical community, while developing some specific skills that are important within the major and beyond.
+In Senior Seminar, I aim to give math majors space to situate themselves within mathematics and the broader mathematical community, while developing some specific skills that are important within the major and beyond.

-Before that, my primary focus was developing a course in Math and Art, connected to some of the Art History and Studio Art courses.
-This course has been very fun for me, but also challenging as I began with essentially no background in art.
+Before that, my primary focus was teaching Geometry in a way that encouraged students to make their own conjectures.
+I also developed a course in Math and Art, which has been very fun for me, but also challenging as I began with essentially no background in art.

 - For my dissertation, I focused on Commutative Ring Theory and Homological Algebra.
 My aim was to extend the idea of divisibility.
 Ordinarily, one cannot discuss the concept of a divisible element unless the ring is a domain.
 I was interested in whether there was a way to define divisibility which does not require the ring to be a domain.
 This question led me to consider the behavior of families of ideals, and torsionality.